 This opens up a wide realm of possibilities for testing different beard styles, and depending on the density and thickness of your growth, it’s possible for you to try all of them or some of them.

 In the unfortunate scenario that your beard isn’t growing well enough to support any of the styles below, do know that we have also released a massive 9 step guide on how to grow your beard faster naturally.

 But for now, let’s focus on some cool beards, so you can get ideas, motivation, and some guidance on your beard journey.
-From the BeardStache to Balbo, our list features some of the best looking facial hair designs for all types of beard coverage, from super thick and full to thin and patchy alike.
+From the BeardStache to short boxed beard and into the Balbo, our list features some of the best looking facial hair designs for all types of beard coverage, from super thick and full to thin and patchy alike.

-This is easily the most popular and one of the most respected full beard styles for men.
+The classic full beard is easily the most popular and one of the most respected beard style for men.

 The naturally full facial hair style features a long and untamed chin growth that usually hides the neck completely, with a bushy mustache that is often trimmed only from the top of the lip.

 To keep the shape and downwards growth, the sides are often trimmed a bit shorter, reducing the round-face effect that some men get from growing out their beards and keeping the style extremely masculine as well.